The Latest in Latino Entertainment News

 10.29.2012 | By |

-The word that best describes ‘Flight’ is: intense; not only because of its beginning but ultimately because of its subject matter.
-This is one of the most solid movies I’ve seen all year, which although it’s a compliment at the same time it makes me think that it played everything mostly safe enough to be likeable.
-This two hour plus long movie delivers one of the most intense flight scenes I’ve ever experienced, making that alone a good reason to pay to see it; fortunately the rest of the film although it mainly rotates around the main character it takes us on a interesting yet depressing unexpected journey.
+The word that best describes Flight, starring Denzel Washington, is intense.
+Not only because of its beginning, but ultimately because of its subject matter.
+This is one of the most solid movies I’ve seen all year, which, although it’s a compliment, at the same time makes me think that it played everything mostly safe enough to be likeable.
+Read More

 Karen Posada